skjdghsdjgsdj/pyportal-titano-pictureframe/README.md

     7. If you want to use the ambient light sensor, shove a little piece of 1.75mm transparent filament (any material) into the hole near the microSD card until it's flush with the outside of the case.
 If you don't care about having the screen adjust its brightness automatically, or you odn't have any transparent filament, you can skip this.
 4. Install the software for the picture frame:
     1. Clone this Git repository, or download it as a `.zip` and extract it.
-    2. Copy `client/settings.toml.example` to `settings.toml` and open it in a text editor.
+    2. Copy `client/settings.toml.example` to `client/settings.toml` and open it in a text editor.
     3. At a minimum, look at the section "Settings you'll have to change" and change those values.
 There are more settings you can change if you want, but it's not necessary.
     4. Copy everything in the `client` directory, but not the `client` directory itself, to the `CIRCUITPY` drive.
 It might take a while.
 Eventually the board should reboot, connect to Wi-Fi, and start showing your pictures!